Exposure to ghosting, gaslighting and coercion in religious and non-religious people in the United Kingdom

 Abstract

-This study examines various demographic differences in reported exposure to the psychologically harmful dating behaviors of ghosting, gaslighting, and coercion from a current or past partner.
+This study examines various demographic differences in reported exposure to the psychologically harmful dating behaviours of ghosting, gaslighting, and coercion from a current or past partner.
 A sample of 544 participants provided demographic data and completed measures of exposure to ghosting, gaslighting, and coercion.
-Mann-Whitney U tests showed that men reported higher coercion than women; single people reported higher ghosting and gaslighting than partnered people; and participants aged 18-30 reported higher ghosting than those aged 31-40.
-Religion had an impact on exposure to all three behaviors, with religious people reporting higher ghosting, gaslighting, and coercion than non-religious people.
+Mann–Whitney U tests showed that men reported higher coercion than women; single people reported higher ghosting and gaslighting than partnered people; and participants aged 18–30 reported higher ghosting than those aged 31-40.
+Religion had an impact on exposure to all three behaviours, with religious people reporting higher ghosting, gaslighting, and coercion than non-religious people.
 Multiple regression analyses showed that religion was a significant predictor of ghosting, gaslighting, and coercion, over and above other demographic factors.
 It is important to increase awareness of ghosting, gaslighting, and coercion among psychotherapists.
-Psychotherapeutic practice must be sensitive to the religious and cultural identities of clients exposed to these behaviors.
+Psychotherapeutic practice must be sensitive to the religious and cultural identities of clients exposed to these behaviours.

 Original languageEnglish